PX4/PX4-user_guide/en/peripherals/camera.md

 In this case MAVLink camera messages are forwarded to a MAVLink camera for handling (although PX4 will still emit the `CAMERA_TRIGGER` when a trigger command is received).

-Using a MAVLink camera is recommended because directly connected cameras only support [a small subset](#mavlink-command-interface) of the available MAVLink camera commands.
+MAVLink cameras are recommended because directly connected cameras only support [a small subset](#mavlink-command-interface-directly-connected-cameras) of the available MAVLink camera messages and commands.
-MAVLink cameras, by contrast, potentially offer much more control over a camera usign the [MAVLink Camera Protocol](https://mavlink.io/en/services/camera.html).
+MAVLink cameras potentially offer much more control over a camera using the [MAVLink Camera Protocol](https://mavlink.io/en/services/camera.html).

 ## Testing Trigger Functionality